Filozoff/BlogArticles/Article002/article002.md

 ## What are accessibility identifiers?

 Shortly, they are a way of locating an element in an iOS app.
-They can be used to uniquely and reliably identify an element (`XCUIElement`) in UI Automation (`XCUITests`).
+They can be used to uniquely and reliably identify an element (`XCUIElement`) in UI Automation Tests (`XCUITests`).
 The alternatives have either a low performance (`XPath`) or require specific selectors which may randomly fail to find an element.
 Still, it may be useful to know them.
 To learn about other options, check [the guide from BrowserStack](https://www.browserstack.com/guide/xcuitest-locators-to-find-elements) about finding elements.

 For more information about accessibility identifiers, please visit [Apple's documentation](https://developer.apple.com/documentation/appkit/nsaccessibility/1535023-accessibilityidentifier).